 There are two potential awards each year, one for a project carried out within an intercalated year and one for a project within a student selected component or similar activity.
 A winner and runner-up in each category will be announced and each will receive a certificate.
 All entrants must include a clear indication of the category of the submission and an explanation if necessary.

 Projects may range from original research, through detailed literature reviews to educational interventions.
 The expectation is of a well structured, purposeful and disciplined piece of work that will be of general interest to a medical education audience.
 Curricular innovations and new methods are welcomed but must include justification, appropriate references to literature and elements of evaluation.
-It may be more appropriate to submit work for other JASME awards (e.g. Essay Prize and Innovation Award) if these criteria are not met.
+It may be more appropriate to submit work for other JASME awards (e.g. Innovation Award) if these criteria are not met.
 Only work that relates to medical education will be considered.
 Submissions with no relevance to this subject area will not be acknowledged.

 Submissions must be original and not derived from any other body of work by the student or collaborators.
 The work must not have been submitted previously for any other award, presented at national or international meetings or published in full or in part in any medium.